WEST PALM BEACH, Fla. -- The FBI continues to raid the office of a West Palm Beach doctor Wednesday who has ties to several politicians.

 FBI agents are searching through the office and taking away potential evidence.
-Documents available to the public reveal Dr. Melgen has an outstanding lien of more than $11 million to the IRS.
+The Miami Herald reports Dr. Melgen has an outstanding lien of more than $11 million to the IRS.

 The FBI will not confirm why they are raiding the office.

 The report also shows Melgen donated hundreds of thousands of dollars to several politicians, including Senator Bill Nelson, Rep. Debbie Wasserman-Schultz and Sen. Bob Menendez of New Jersey.

 Along with the IRS troubles, the doctor is accused of taking Sen. Menendez on free trips to the Dominican Republic.
 Reports show the doctor may have also provided the senator with underage prostitutes while in the Dominican Republic.

 Sen. Robert Menendez's office says he traveled on a plane owned by Melgen, who is a friend and political donor, but denied that the senator had engaged with prostitutes in the Dominican Republic, according to the Associated Press.